senorGPT/CTF_crackmes.one/RodrigoTeixeira - Roullete Simulator/RodrigoTeixeira - Roullete Simulator - Solution.md

 ![image-20251219012936859](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251219012936859.png)

-Success, this build the `.jar` file with no error.
+Success, this built the `.jar` file with no error.
 Just to be sure I run the newly created `.jar` file with the following command:

 ```bash
 java -jar ./RouletteSimulator.jar